Agoric/documentation/main/ertp/api/amount-math.md

 ## Related Methods

-The following methods on other ERTP components and objects also either operate on or return a brand.
+The following methods on other ERTP components and objects also either operate on or return an `amount` or `amountMath`.
 While a brief description is given for each, you should click through to a method's main documentation entry for full details on what it does and how to use it.